Fra-Sala/IMEX-RB/README.md

 ### Running the Simulations -- Reproducibility

+To reproduce the results from our analysis, navigate the directory numerical_tests, enter e.g. AdvDiff2D, and run the scripts test_*.py.
+These will create a dir __RESULTS/ inside the repo.
+Once the tests are finished, navigate the dir, e.g, postprocessing/AdvDiff2D.
+Here, run the jupyter notebook correspoding to the test you run.
+Inside postprocessing/AdvDiff2D/plots you will obtain the plots you can find in the article.

-To reproduce the results from our analysis, execute the following notebooks:
+execute the following notebooks:

 - **tutorials/heat1D.ipynb** — a specific case study example on heat conduction